rstit/rst-developer-guide/source/style.rst

   ```
 - Don't use single letter variable names, unless within a list comprehension.
 - Never put any code in the `__init__.py` of a module (except namespace stitching imports).
+- Use Python idioms.
+- Avoid redundant labeling.
+- Do not use one letter statements.
+- Prefer reverse notation.
+- Sort and divide import statements.
+- Do not comment.

 Usefull tools
 -----------------